fhasnur/fhasnur/README.md

 ## Hi everyone! 👋 I'm Fandi.

-I'm a *Web Enthusiast*.
-I enjoyed developing websites using  *Javascript*.
-I like Coding and Design.
+I'm a *web enthusiast*.
+I enjoyed developing websites using  *javascript*.
+I like coding and design.

 - 🌱 I’m currently learning about *fullstack web development*, *cloud computing* and everything 😅